Online Learning: A Modern Introduction Using Convex Optimization: FTRL with Linearized Losses

 In turn, this update can be written in the following way

 This corresponds to Figure~\ref{fig:dual_mapping_ftrl}.

-Compare it to the mirror update of OMD, rewritten in a similar way:
+Compare it to the mirror update of \ac{OMD}, rewritten similarly:

-They are very similar, but with important differences: \begin{itemize} \item In OMD, the state is kept in $\bx_t$, so we need to transform it into a dual variable before making the update and then back to the primal variable. \item In FTRL with linear losses, the state is kept directly in the dual space, updated and then transformed in the primal variable.
-The primal variable is only used to predict, but not directly in the update. \item In OMD, the samples are weighted by the learning rates that is typically decreasing \item In FTRL with linear losses, all the subgradients have the same weight, but the regularizer is typically increasing over time. \end{itemize}
+They are very similar, but with important differences: \begin{itemize} \item In \ac{OMD}, the state is kept in $\bx_t$, so we need to use a duality map to transform it into a dual variable before making the update, and then back to the primal variable. \item In \ac{FTRL} with linear losses, the state is kept directly in the dual space, updated, and then transformed into the primal variable.
+The primal variable is only used to predict, but not directly in the update. \item In \ac{OMD}, the samples are weighted by the learning rates, which typically decrease. \item In \ac{FTRL} with linear losses, all the subgradients have the same weight, but the regularizer is typically increasing over time. \end{itemize}